 Supported Languages: C, C++, Java, HTML, HTML 5 and others

 Microsoft’s Visual Studio Code is one of the most stable and feature-loaded IDE available for Windows, Linux, and Mac OS.
-This IDE is based on Electron framework.
+This IDE is based on the Electron framework.

 Talking about the features, Visual Studio Code has every essential feature such as smart code completion, syntax highlighting, code refactoring, support for snippets, debugging capabilities, integrated Git control, etc. Furthermore, it allows you to customize the IDE in a number of ways including keyword shortcuts and settings.

-The intelligent syntax highlighting, auto code completion and Full-featured debugger will make the development really fast.
+The intelligent syntax highlighting, auto code completion, and Full-featured debugger will make the development really fast.
 Code::Blocks is available on all platforms including Windows, Linux, and Mac.

 Supported Languages: C, C++, and Fortran